hashicorp-services/tfm/site/docs/faqs.md

 ## Who is `tfm` developed for?

-Engineers/Operators that manage Terraform Enterprise/Cloud organizations that need to perform a migration of workspaces.
+Engineers/Operators that manage/admin Terraform Enterprise/Cloud organizations that need to perform a migration of workspaces.

+## What is `tfm` intended to do?

+`tfm` will assist with migration of TFE/TFC workspaces from one TFE/TFC instance/organization to another TFE/TFC instance/organization.

+From a customer journey perspective, it will be used initially to prep any workspaces that need to be migrated (`tfm copy workspaces`).
+Migrations are usually a planned projects that will occur over time.
+Often there will need to be a final cutover where `tfm` can be used to update any changes from the source OR not all workspaces can be migrated initially that are to happen in a later phase.

+Check out [customer journey example](./migration/journey.md) using `tfm` and what a Professions Services engagement looks like.

 ## Can `tfm` perform a TFE to TFE migration?